cs160-berkeley/website/index.md

 Join the [CS 160 Piazza](https://piazza.com/berkeley/fall2017/cs160/home) for
 announcements and to ask questions about the course.
 Share publicly so others with the same question can benefit.
-Piazza will be the quickest way to get a response.

 <!--insert bcourses link once open-->